lipupini/lipupini/README.md

 ## Contributing

 You are welcome to fork it, change it, add modules!
-Please don't hesitate to make a PR that includes your own modules - it could be shipped with or integrated into core.
+Please don't hesitate to make a PR.

-I hope that the module architecture makes for a good workflow, especially being open to merging new modules.
-In theory, modules could just as easily be Composer packages and not have a `module` directory at all.
-The current architecture can still work seamlessly with the Composer pattern as well.

 Email apps [at] dup.bz if you'd like a point of contact or post in [discussions](https://github.com/lipupini/lipupini/issues)!
 Please reach out if you begin to find any aspect frustrating or feel that it should be done in a different way.